roroark/DSB/readme.md

 ## Hanabi: A Dominant Strategy Bot for an M,N,4-Game with Non-Playable Cells
-Refer to the <a href="https://en.wikipedia.org/wiki/M,n,k-game" target="_blank"> wikipedia page</a> for more information about M,N,4-Games.
+Refer to the <a href="https://en.wikipedia.org/wiki/M,n,k-game" target="_blank"> wikipedia page</a> for more information about M,N,4-Games. `index.html` is a demo hosted by GitHub Pages [here](https://roroark.github.io/Hanabi/index.html).
 ## Functionality
 <big><b>In one line:</b></big><br>
-Assign a weight to each playable cell on the board and mark the cell with the largest weight. `index.html` is a demo hosted by GitHub Pages [here](https://roroark.github.io/Hanabi/index.html).<br><br>
+Assign a weight to each playable cell on the board and mark the cell with the largest weight.<br><br>

 <img width="302" alt="Screenshot 2020-08-25 at 9 42 18 AM" src="https://user-images.githubusercontent.com/18059416/91122210-5eacad80-e6b7-11ea-8690-8c330c4461fa.png">